+Figure 6.
+Block diagram of ASAR satellite image processing and internal wave detection technique.
+The processing chain is split into two parallel branches in which threshold selection and Sobel edge detection are applied.

-facets, with each facet deviating from the segment by no more than 1 pixel.
-Facets within a segment are then combined into geometric elements (straight sections and circular arcs), depending on which best fits the segment data.
-Straight sections are drawn from end to end of the combined data, while arcs are drawn between the two ends and the vertex joining the two parts.
+facets, with each facet made as long as possible without deviating from the segment by more than 1 pixel.
+Facets within a segment are then combined into geometric elements (straight sections and circular arcs, depending on which best fits the segment data).
+Straight sections are drawn from end to end of the combined data, while arcs are drawn between the two ends and an intermediate vertex.
 If the angle between two adjacent elements is >= 45° the segment is split, and if an arc has a radius less than rmin, it is considered as a discontinuity and the segment is split before and after the arc.
 Results presented use parameter settings Nshort=5 pixels and rmin=5 pixels (about 375 m).

 In the second stage, segments that are longer than Nshort pixels and either within the same cluster or in a neighbouring cluster separated by less than dmax pixels are considered for grouping, which takes place if the combination of two elements (one from each segment) into a single straight section or arc results in a better overall fit.
 Straight sections are drawn from either end of one element to either end of the other, while arcs use any three of the four ends.
 After connection, groups that are shorter than Nlong pixels are discarded.
 The algorithm uses parameter settings dmax=20 pixels and Nlong=25 pixels.